mattgorb/Kaggle_Understanding-the-Amazon-from-Space/README.md

 pandas
 sklearn

 Setting up a computing instance on AWS was a pain.
-Some of these had various problems I had to google, I'll just right down the simple version here:
+Some of these had various problems I had to google, I'll write down the simple instructions here:

 1. Request P2.xlarge instance on aws.
 You have to write a message to customer support and they'll usually get you approved within a business day.
 2. Create a new Ubuntu p2.xlarge instance on ec2 console.